Lightning-AI/pytorch-lightning/docs/source/extensions/plugins.rst

 .. include:: ../links.rst

-Plugins allow custom integrations to the internals of the Trainer such as a custom precision or distributed implementation.
+Plugins allow custom integrations to the internals of the Trainer such as a custom precision types, checkpoint IO, or multi-node clusters.

 Under the hood, the Lightning Trainer is using plugins in the training routine, added automatically depending on the provided Trainer arguments.
 For example: